 One of the major factors in someone with heart disease is high blood pressure, which may lead to cardiac arrest if unattended.
 Experts recommend a low-sodium diet and plenty of exercises to reduce hypertension.

+Smoking dramatically increases your risk of heart disease!
 Just a couple of years ago, it was estimated that around 14 percent of adults in the US smoked cigarettes.
-Smoking greatly increases your risk of heart disease!
 If you currently smoke, talk to your doctor about how to quit.

-If you've got high cholesterol levels or conditions such as diabetes, your body can be at an inherently higher risk of heart disease.
+Suppose you've got high cholesterol levels or conditions such as diabetes.
+In that case, your body can be at an inherently higher risk of heart disease.
 Make sure you talk to your doctor about your existing conditions and get the proper medical exams to be aware of any changes.

-The more stressed you are, the likelier you are to suffer heart attacks due to increased cortisol levels.
+The more stressed you are, the likelier you will suffer heart attacks due to increased cortisol levels.
 Keep yourself healthy by meditating and reducing stressful activities.

-If you're living with heart disease or have suffered a cardiac event previously, Winchester Terrace's Healthy Heart Program could be very useful to you!
-Read about it at https://winchesterterrace.com/healthy-heart-program/.
+Suppose you're living with heart disease or have suffered a cardiac event previously.
+In that case, Winchester Terrace's Healthy Heart Program could benefit you!.